Nikon D7100 vs P1000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D7100 and Nikon Coolpix P1000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the P1000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D7100 does not offer wifi capability.
+In contrast, the D7100 does not provide wifi capability.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D7100 and the Nikon P1000?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.